pbierkortte/sql-server-to-snowflakedw-python/README.md

 ## Configuration

 ### Environment Variables
-Replace < ... > with your credentials, and run the following
+Replace < ... > with your credentials, and run the following:

 ```bash
 export PYODBC_DRIVER=<Variable Here>